Nanboy-Ronan/RVCBench/README.md

 ## Why RVCBench

-- Unified benchmark for protection vs. cloning across multiple setups.
+- Compare protection vs. cloning under one consistent framework.
-- Hydra-based configuration for reproducible experiments.
+- Reproduce runs with Hydra-based configs instead of one-off scripts.
-- Modular codebase for extending datasets, protection methods, and adversaries.
+- Extend quickly with your own datasets, methods, and adversary wrappers.
-- Structured results with machine-readable metrics.
+- Get structured outputs (`metrics.json`) that are easy to aggregate.

+## Who It Is For

+- Researchers benchmarking anti-voice-cloning defenses.
+- Engineers evaluating attack/defense tradeoffs on new models.
+- Contributors who want a common baseline for robust VC evaluation.

 ## Repository Layout